How To Open A Training Session With A Bang!

 This was not how I wanted a three-day workshop to begin.
 Not only had I obviously offended a participant, but her interpretation of the nude dancer focused the entire group on a topic that had nothing to do with what I wanted to discuss.
 If I didn’t take the reins of the conversation back quickly, I would be setting a tone of confusion and non-professionalism.

-And, as far as starting a workshop off with a BANG…that is my most memorable one.
+And, as far as starting a training session with a BANG…that is my most memorable one.

 Is the Big Bang just a euphemism for an ice-breaker?
 I like to think the Big Bang is a category of ice-breakers.
 A Big Bang is something that gets everyone engaged despite themselves.
 In theory, all ice-breakers should be a Big Bang, but too often ice-breakers have become an expected, mundane and uninspired activity.
 Register for required training.
 Check.
 Go to training.
 Check.
 Do Ice-breaker.
 Check.

-The trivialization of ice-breakers became sadly apparent as I was about to facilitate a leadership training.
+The trivialization of ice-breakers became sadly apparent as I was about to facilitate a leadership training workshop.
 About five minutes before the kickoff, one of the participants said, “I have a bet with John over there that you’re going to start the workshop with two truths and a lie.”

 “You’re going to lose your bet,” I replied, smiling.